Squamashii/Inspiration/README.md

 Where do I want to be in the year 2030?
   - I hope to be graduating from the Animation and Game Design program at UVU in the year 2030.
 That means I will be 30 years old! gaah!
+  - I would like to have 5 to 10 properties under contract with the real estate traniing I have been going through.

 Random list of motivations:
 1. I am self-motivated to succeed.